deejonmustard/wsl-dev-setup/README.md

 - Arch-specific package names (e.g., `fd` instead of `fd-find`)
 - Base development tools from `base-devel` package group
 - Automatic bootstrap process for fresh installations

+## Known Issues

+- **Claude Code Installation**: The npm package `@anthropic-ai/claude-code` might not be available in the public npm registry or may require authentication.
+The script will skip this installation if it fails.
+You can try installing it manually later if needed.
+- **Terminal Width Warnings**: You might see "insufficient columns available for table display" warnings from pacman.
+These are cosmetic and don't affect functionality.

 ## License